OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Experiments

 \subsection{Ablation Study}

-We introduce a physics-aware multi-view generation framework and conduct ablation studies to verify the effectiveness of key components in Phys4View.
+We conduct ablation studies on the orthogonal-view generation stage of OrthoPhys to verify the effectiveness of its key components.
 Specifically, we incrementally incorporate physics-aware attention (Phys-Attn), geometry-enhanced cross-view attention (Cross-view Attn), and temporal attention (Temporal-Attn).
 We evaluate results using two VBench metrics, namely Motion and Image, together with a physical realism score by GPT-4o.
 As shown in Table~\ref{tab:ablation_4view}, introducing physics-aware attention leads to a significant improvement in physical realism.
 Adding geometry-enhanced cross-view attention further enhances motion smoothness and image quality, while temporal attention provides additional gains in motion consistency.
 The qualitative ablation comparison is shown in Appendix Fig.~\ref{fig:ablation_4view}.
 Additional ablation study on condition videos is detailed in Appendix Fig.~\ref{fig:ablation_con}.